Fooodo / Docs

 ReadyToBePaidGuest finished ordering, payment pending

-PaidPayment succeeded, R-Keeper marked paid
+PaidPayment succeeded, the POS marked paid

 FinishedOrder closed, terminal success state